nicolleharding/Elna-Vedic-Astrology/README.md

 # Features

+## Existing Features

 - **Navigation Bar**
   - Positioned on top right of the pag next to the logo which ison the left of the page.
-  - The responsive navigation bar includes links to the Home page, Contact page, FAQs page and Gallery page and is fully responsive and identical on each page for easy of use.
+  - The responsive navigation bar includes links to the Home page, Contact page, FAQs page and is fully responsive and identical on each page for easy of use.
 - **Footer**
   - Set on a dark blue background, the footer includes the email address and contact number centered, with the social links on the bottom right.
   - The footer remains the same on each page of the website.